awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 It returns only block indexes and tokens that have data written to them\.

 **Can I get a history of the API calls made by the EBS direct APIs on my account for security analysis and operational troubleshooting purposes?**
 Yes\.
 To receive a history of EBS direct APIs API calls made on your account, turn on AWS CloudTrail in the AWS Management Console\.
-For more information, see [Logging API Calls for the EBS direct APIs with AWS CloudTrail](logging-ebs-apis-using-cloudtrail.md)\.
+For more information, see [Log API Calls for the EBS direct APIs with AWS CloudTrail](logging-ebs-apis-using-cloudtrail.md)\.